February 2, 2023

 Divorce complications, medical bills, and student loans can impact credit scores in the blink of an eye.

-Those new to credit, like recent college grads, new members of the workforce, and immigrants may be considered “credit invisible”, or have too thin of a credit file to be scored by the 3 major credit bureaus (TransUnion, Equifax, and Experian).
+Those new to credit, like recent college grads, new members of the workforce, and immigrants may be considered “credit invisible”, or have too thin of a credit file to be scored by the 3 major credit bureaus (TransUnion, Equifax, or Experian).

 As more consumers turn to point-of-sale financing for larger purchases, it’s important for retailers to have payment options for those establishing or building credit.